Tealium/unity-plugin/README.md

 * Unity 4.5+
 * iOS and/or Android Target
- * NOTE: For alternative platforms, the plugin mocks functionality and will still not throw Exceptions.
+ * NOTE: For alternative platforms, the plugin mocks functionality and will not throw Exceptions.

 ### Quick Start ###